-Enduris members share in the self-insured retention, jointly purchase excess and/or reinsurance coverage and provide risk management services and other related administrative services.
-Enduris provides "per occurrence" based policies for all lines of liability coverage including Public Official's Liability.
+Enduris acquires reinsurance from unrelated insurance companies on a "per occurrence" basis to cover all losses over the deductibles as shown on the policy maximum limits.
+Liability coverage is for all lines of liability coverage including Public Official's Liability.
 The Property coverage is written on an "all risk", blanket basis using current Statement of Values.
-The Property coverage includes but is not limited to mobile equipment, electronic data processing equipment, and business interruption, course of construction and additions, property in transit, fine arts, and automobile physical damage to insured vehicles.
-Boiler and machinery coverage is included on a blanket limit of \$100 million for all members.
-Enduris offers crime coverage up to a limit of \$1,000,000 per occurrence.
+The Property coverage includes but is not limited to mobile equipment, boiler and machinery, electronic data processing equipment, business interruption, course of construction and additions, property in transit, fine arts, and automobile physical damage to insured vehicles.
+Liability coverage limit is \$10 million per occurrence and property coverage limit is \$1 billion per occurrence.
+Enduris offers crime coverage up to a limit of \$1 million per occurrence.